What are Employers Looking for in a Candidate?

 Candidate acquisition is a top priority for you AND for your clients

-43 percent of staffing professionals cited candidate acquisition as a top priority in the 2018 UK Recruitment Trends Report, making it the third-ranked priority overall.
+41 percent of recruitment professionals cited candidate acquisition as a top priority in the 2018 Australian Recruitment Trends Report, making it the second-ranked priority overall.

 Ultimately, the Glassdoor survey reinforces some important truths about candidate acquisition: clients want informed, qualified, candidates.
 And your relationships with your candidates and clients will be essential for ensuring both parties walk away happy.